25 Days of Christmas: Countdown to 25 Days of Christmas, Kickoff to Christmas and FUNDAY

 In 2007, due to popular ratings from the previous year, ABC Family launched the first official countdown to the programming block, which began on November 21.
-Although this was the first official early start, in previous years holiday programming had unofficially begun during the last week of November, showing mostly older original films, some of which pertained to Christmas and some that did not.
+Although this was the first official early start, in previous years holiday programming had unofficially begun during the last week of November, showing mostly older original films, some of which pertained to Christmas and some of which did not.
 Countdown to the 25 Days of Christmas returned in 2008 on November 16.
 In 2018, Freeform announced that the block would be renamed to Kickoff to Christmas, and would last throughout the whole month of November.
 This was reprised in 2019.

+In 2023, Freeform abandoned the Countdown/Kickoff block in favor of a "30 Days of Disney" event, featuring films mostly from the Walt Disney Company's animated features library, to bridge the entire month of November between the 31 Nights of Halloween and the 25 Days of Christmas.
+Christmas movies are sparingly featured.
+The 25 Days of Christmas Past FAST channel launched in early November.

 2011

 In 2011, it started later in the month, on November 20.
 In 2012 the countdown began at an earlier date of November 18.

 2014

 The Countdown to the 25 Days of Christmas ran again in 2014.
 In 2014 the countdown event which started on Sunday, November 23 was even with previous years.
 The highest rated programs of the eight-day event were Finding Nemo at 1.8 million viewers, Despicable Me at 2 million, and an airing of The Hunger Games at 1.7 million.
 Other highlights included Ratatouille on Thanksgiving night which garnered 1 million, Cars 2 gained 1 million, and Brave which had 1.8 million tune in.